 There are some notable exceptions to the emergency rule that could take away the presumption of work exposure in certain cases.

-If you have questions about COVID-19 workers compensation claims, you can submit your question to email@example.com or call our lawyers at 314-400-0000.
+If you have questions about COVID-19 workers compensation claims, you can submit your question to email@example.com.

 Contact Our Personal Injury Law Firm For Help Today